man and woman experiencing hormone imbalance signs and symptoms

 When hormones are out of balance, the brain may struggle to regulate mood as effectively, making everyday challenges feel more overwhelming than usual.
 People may experience sudden mood swings, increased sensitivity to stress, or a sense that their emotions are harder to manage.
 Identifying and addressing hormonal imbalances through proper testing and personalized treatment can help stabilize mood, improve emotional resilience, and support overall mental well-being.

-5. Low Libido
+Sign 5: Low Libido

 Declining hormone levels can significantly impact sexual desire in both men and women.
 Hormones such as testosterone, estrogen, and progesterone play a key role in regulating libido, sexual arousal, and overall reproductive health.
 When these hormone levels drop or fall out of balance, individuals may notice a decreased interest in intimacy, reduced sexual satisfaction, or difficulty becoming aroused.
 This shift can occur during natural life stages such as menopause, perimenopause, and andropause, but it can also result from chronic stress, poor sleep, certain medications, or underlying health conditions.